 Romania: Weather Overview

-<?xml:namespace prefix = st1 />Romania, in the southeast of central Europe, has a transitional climate, experiencing both temperate and continental conditions and receiving all four seasons.
+Romania, in the southeast of central Europe, has a transitional climate, experiencing both temperate and continental conditions and receiving all four seasons.
 Typically, Romania experiences blisteringly hot summers, cool, dry autumns, cold winters with snow and fog, and mild springs.
 Rainfall levels are usually moderately low all year.
 The countryâs location and varied topography, notably the Carpathian Mountains, means there is a great deal of regional climatic variation.
 Rainfall is generally higher in the west and in mountainous regions, while the eastern regions are drier.
 Western regions also tend to have milder winters.

 The Black Sea coast, on which Dobrogea is located, has a temperate climate as the weather is greatly moderated by the Black Sea.
-Far to the west the Carpathians stop the majority of oceanic wind on their west sides, forcing precipitation to fall there before passing over to the east side of the country.
-The area is part of the Romanian or Walachian Plain and is mainly flat plateau.
+Far to the west, the Carpathians stop the majority of oceanic wind on their west sides, forcing precipitation to fall there before passing over to the east side of the country.
+The area is part of the Romanian or Walachian Plain and is a mainly flat plateau.
 With little to hinder them, oceanic winds from the northwest, and northeast, and polar winds from the north blow freely across the land.
 Receiving weather fronts drained of their precipitation by the mountains and in the absence of topological features, this part of Romania is dry and windswept.
 When rain does fall it does so in the form of violent storms.
 This is most likely in spring and early summer.
 Constanta, on the northern part of Romaniaâs coast, receives pleasantly warm summers with a peak of 26Â°C in July and August, and cool winters with an average low of -3Â°C in January when the day time high is 4Â°C. These temperatures are much milder than more westerly regions of Romania.

 Eastern Romania, between the Carpathians and the Black Sea, is similar to Drobogea in its flat topography as it too is part of the Romanian Plain.
-It is also starved of rain by the Carpathians, but far from the Black Sea its climate is more continental, seeing greater extremes of temperature.
+It is also starved of rain by the Carpathians, but far from the Black Sea, its climate is more continental, seeing greater extremes of temperature.
 Bucharest sees average highs of 29Â°C in July and August but the temperature actually reaches 35Â°C quite often and can peak in the low 40s.
 Aridity means that the area has little insulation and there is usually a great drop in temperature from day to night.
-The average low in January is -5Â°C when the average high is 1Â°C. Frosts are common and while precipitation remains low, if it fall it usually snows.
+The average low in January is -5Â°C when the average high is 1Â°C. Frosts are common and while precipitation remains low if it falls it usually snows.

 Central Romania, which consists of the Carpathian and Bihor Mountains, receive a temperate climate with a great deal of rain.
 While the peaks of mountains are snow-capped through the winter and the highest peaks have permafrost, lower elevations receive milder temperatures than might be expected.
 The mountains block the more extreme continental temperatures from blowing to the west, so winters are warm far the elevation, and summers are cool for the inland location.
 Sibiu sees an average high temperature of 25Â°C in August and an average low of -8Â°C in January.
 Summers are prone to thunderstorms and winters see light snowfall.
-Up in the mountains the ski resorts such as Poina Brasov, Sinaia and Stana de Vale, are open for all of winter and into spring.
+Up in the mountains the ski resorts such as Poiana Brasov, Sinaia and Stana de Vale, are open for all of winter and into spring.

 Western Romania is wetter than eastern Romania but not as wet as the mountainous regions.
 It receives a continental climate, spared the extremes of Russiaâs vast Siberian plain to the north by the Carpathians.
 Temperatures are similar to those in Eastern Romania.
 Arad sees summer average highs of 28Â°C in July and August, and winter lows of -5Â°C in January.
 It is generally much more overcast due to the abundance of humid air that builds up on this side of the mountains, but still sees a good deal of sunshine in summer months.